AntiPersnlMyne/PalimpsestTxtContrast/README.md

 # Palimpsest Text Contrast
-An [Unofficial] algorithm for the enhancing the hidden text from historical documents; in particular, the Archimedes Palimpsest.
-Independent contribution to the MISHA project.
+An implementation of the Orthoginal Subspace Projection (OSP) target detection method on multi-spectral, historical document imaging.
+A student contribution to the MISHA project.

 ## Setup